zuiko21/minimOS/architecture.md

 interfere with *kernel calls* and general system operation, if not carefully crafted (interrupts **off**, and make sure [NMI](https://en.wikipedia.org/wiki/Non-maskable_interrupt) handler sets/restores DP accordingly).

+IDs were chosen in a random fashion, but they're likely to be grouped into batches of generic devices...

 ### Access privileges